Olks/mlzoomcamp-midterm-project/README.md

 ## Instructions how to run the project locally
-- You need to have a Docker, Python (check .python-version file) and pandas and requests libraries (check requirements.txt file) installed on your computer.
+- You need to have a Docker installed on your computer.
 1. Clone the repository, run:
 	- `git clone git@github.com:Olks/mlzoomcamp-midterm-project.git` or
 	- `git clone https://github.com/Olks/mlzoomcamp-midterm-project.git`